 How do I get service?

-SimNet Wireless provides internet access using the top three major carriers cell tower networks.
+SimNet Wireless provides internet access using cell tower networks.
 You’ll purchase a modem from us and we will ship it out activated and ready to use with service from the carrier we determine will work best at your location.

 How much does it cost?